 Grade Level: 10, 11, 12

 Course Credit: 1 credit, two semesters

-Pre-Requisite: Introduction to Film
+Prerequisite: Introduction to Film

-Students will continue their journey into filmmaking by focusing on projects for the school, community, and for themselves.
+Students will continue their journey into filmmaking by focusing on projects for the school, community and for themselves.
 Students will use the skills and knowledge gained in Introduction to Film to work on projects that will enhance and promote the FHSD instructional vision and allow students to find their voice as a storyteller through film.
 Students in this course will be required to do larger projects and perhaps use school time in order to make films for the district.
 Students will also be asked to attend athletic events, academic events, and artistic events and make a showcase video for the group that they are promoting.
 The students will also focus on their own storytelling by making documentary and narrative short films that will be shared with the community and be entered in a local film festival.
 Students will also view films and be asked to do a critical analysis of the films which will help them constructively discuss film as a modern medium of storytelling.
+This course may be repeated for credit.

-This course is held at AHS.
+This course is held at Anderson High School.
 Turpin students may take this course at AHS.